-PTSD has been talked about in the media as a serious problem that affects soldiers returning from traumatic experiences involving combat, but what we don’t talk about as often are people who have been emotionally and mentally abused by narcissists, psychopaths and other negative people.
+PTSD has been talked about in the media as a serious problem that affects soldiers returning from traumatic experiences involving combat, but what we don’t talk about as often are people who have been emotionally and mentally abused by narcissists, psychopaths, and other negative people.

+That’s why soldiers are what most people think about when they hear that term.
 The fact about PTSD is that soldiers aren’t the only ones who can be drastically affected by the debilitating reality of traumatic experiences – and it doesn’t have to result from physical combat.

 Even though the person is out of danger and no longer needs to be afraid, he or she often reacts to non-threatening experiences and events with a “fight or flight” response.

 What does PTSD look like?

 The three main characteristics you might notice if you are suffering from PTSD experience include the following.

 A person with PTSD might become frightened from loud noises or being surprised.
 He or she may begin to shake uncontrollably, shrink from the situation, or leave the premises.
 Anxiety is always present in the PTSD or C-PTSD affected person.

 PTSD may cause a person to frequently recollect the traumatic event.
 He may become very irrational and emotions may run wild because he’s mentally ‘rewinding’ the event and playing it in his mind over and over.

 3. Problems Relating to Others